What to Expect if You Receive an IRS Final Notice of Intent to Levy

 If you agree with the tax debt shown on the notice, there are several steps you can take to prevent the levy from moving forward.
 Here are the main options:

 If you owe less than $50,000 in tax, interest, and penalties, you can apply for a monthly payment plan online.
-As long as you are compliant with filing obligations from other tax periods and can afford to pay off the balance in six years, the IRS will generally accept your request.
+As long as you are compliant with filing obligations from other tax periods and can afford to pay off the balance by the collection statute expiration date (generally 10 years after filing), the IRS will generally accept your request.

 If you owe more than $50,000 or can’t pay off the tax bill by the collection statute expiration date, you will have to jump through more hoops to get a payment plan.
 However, it’s still possible.

-This is a hybrid between a payment plan and an offer in compromise.
-The IRS lets you make monthly payments until the collection statute expiration date, and then, the IRS settles the remaining amount of the tax debt.
-You must submit a statement of financial condition when you apply, and if your finances improve while you’re still making payments, the IRS may demand the full balance.
+With a PPIA, the IRS lets you make monthly payments (based on your disposable income and the equity in your assets) until the collection statute expiration date, and then, the IRS settles the remaining amount of the tax debt.
+You must submit a financial statement when you apply, and if your finances improve while you’re still making payments, the IRS may demand the full balance.

 If you can prove that requiring you to pay the tax debt will cause economic hardship, the IRS will temporarily stop collection actions against you.